milindtheengineer/milindtheengineer.github.io/index.md

 ## Area of Focus

 I worked mainly on large scale distributed systems.
 My projects have been instrumental in modernizing the compute infrastructure across datacenters and edge.
-Ocassionally I like work on embedded systems and mobile applications.
+Ocassionally I work on embedded systems and mobile applications in my side projects.

 ## Technologies